nasa/openmct/docs/src/architecture/platform.md

   part of an action's extension definition.
 * `CreateActionProvider` provides the various Create actions which populate the Create menu.
-These are driven by the available types, so do not map easily ot extension category `actions`; instead, these are generated after looking up which actions are available from the [`TypeService`](#type-service).
+These are driven by the available types, so do not map easily to extension category `actions`; instead, these are generated after looking up which actions are available from the [`TypeService`](#type-service).
 * `ActionAggregator` merges together actions from multiple providers.